Miss BW applied for residence under the 2021 Resident Visa category, including her partner in the application.

 The Minister’s representative accepted this evidence and approved a special direction for Mr W, waiving character requirements for any future visa applications he makes.

-He was subsequently approved a work visa so that he could travel to New Zealand to be reunited with his wife.
+He was subsequently approved work and resident visas so that he could be reunited with his wife.

 Ms A held an Essential Skills work visa which required her to work for a specific employer in a specific location.

 She finished working for that employer, but continued to hold her Essential Skills work visa, which meant that she breached her visa conditions for several months.

 After taking Ms A on as a client, we obtained her permission to disclose to INZ that she was no longer working for her previous employer, and to inform INZ that she would shortly lodge a further Essential Skills application.

 We also worked closely with Ms A and her employer to prove to INZ that her new employer had made genuine attempts to recruit New Zealanders before she was offered her new role.
 INZ approved Ms A’s new application based only on the evidence submitted with her application – ‘no questions asked’.

 Mr X worked in breach of his visa conditions for nearly one year and received a PPI letter from INZ about this.
 We advised Mr X to stop working in breach of his visa conditions.

 We then made submissions to INZ to prove that he was a bona fide applicant who had not deliberately breached his visa conditions.

 INZ accepted our submissions and approved Mr X a further Essential Skills work visa.
 He was very relieved because his employer was about to terminate his employment within 24 hours.